doctorfree/MusicPlayerPlus/README.md

 		will update the ALSA configuration in '/etc/asound.conf' -R indicates record tmux session with asciinema
-	-T indicates use a tmux session for either ASCIImatics or mpcplus -u displays this usage message and exits
+	-T indicates use a tmux session for either ASCIImatics or mpcplus -z fzmpopt specifies the fzmp option and invokes fzmp to list/search/select media in the MPD library.
+		Valid values for fzmpopt are 'a', 'A', 'g', 'p', or 'P' -u displays this usage message and exits
 ```